A Parallel-World Experiment on Ranking Rules, Quality Allocation, Concentration, and Path Dependence in the Graze Trending News feed

 Primary Outcomes (end points)

-2. User-facing quality allocation.
-The main quality outcome is the average external quality of the visibility allocated by the ranking rule, using position-weighted exposure rather than raw impressions.
-This will primarily be defined as the average (unweighted) quality of posts in the Top 3 positions sent to users.
-For these Top 3 exposure measures, an opportunity is a Graze Trending News feed request while the post is eligible.
+(a) *Exposure quality:* The main quality outcome is the average external quality of the visibility allocated by the ranking rule, using position-weighted exposure.
+This will primarily be defined as the average (unweighted) quality of the top-6 posts sent to users, as in the exposure metric.
 The inference unit is each post entry cohort: we will compute the quality-allocation metric for each design x cohort, then compare designs across cohorts (properly accounting for how world averaging affects variance of the estimate).
 We average across worlds within each design.

 Primary Outcomes (explanation)